Tsiri/RHEIA/docs/sphinx/installation.rst

 ============

 RHEIA is a Python package.
-The following sections provide information on how to install Python, followed by the installation guide of RHEIA and the package dependencies for performing deterministic optimization, robust optimization and uncertainty quantification.
+The following sections provide information on how to install Python, followed by the installation guide of RHEIA and the package dependencies for performing deterministic design optimization, robust design optimization and uncertainty quantification.

 Installing Python
 -----------------